ir-anthology/acl-anthology/HOWTODOCKER.md

 cd /tmp/ir-anthology
 make site serve
 ```

+### Results

+- The html files of the site are generated into `ir-anthology/build/anthology`.
+In this directory, `python3 -m http.server` is run during `make serve`.

+### Opening the site

+Open `localhost:8000/anthology` in a browser to see the site.
+Note that `localhost:8000` redirects to `ir.webis.de/anthology` and is *not* the local instance.

 ### Advanced: Partial builds
 You might find yourself in a situation where you only made changes to the hugo folder.
 In that case you can build anthology once like it is described in the previous section.
 For all subsequent alterations you copy the anthology from the mount to the tmp folder, like before.
 Then open `/tmp/ir-anthology/Makefile` in your prefered editor and comment out the following lines: (caution: exact positions might differ, always compare the code)